 - Medical tests

 After your initial consultation with Dr Milovic, you will receive a written estimate of fees and an information pack to read before your second pre-surgery appointment.
 The second appointment is free of charge.
-Once you book your surgery, you will also see our Practice Nurse who will take your pre-operative photos.
+Once you book your surgery, you will also see our staff, who will take your pre-operative photos.